dtipson/featherweight/README.md

 1. Include some form of normalize.css in your SASS project, because reasons.
 2. Import the core mixin to your SASS project.
-3. Define the css class you want to use and apply the proper mix of mixins
-4. Include the js, modifying it if you've chosen a different core classname other than "intrinsic."
-In the meantime, I'll try to come up with better core classnames.
+3. Include the js any page you've used the markup on

 ##The Markup